What is safe mode?

 - Some audio input or output devices might not work.

-Safe mode in OS X v10.5 or later also disables accelerated graphics.
-This makes the OS X menu bar appear solid even if "Translucent Menu Bar" is selected in System Preferences.
+Safe mode in OS X Leopard v10.5 or later also disables accelerated graphics.
+This makes the menu bar appear solid even if "Translucent Menu Bar" or "Reduce Transparency" is selected in System Preferences.
 Your screen might also "blink" or "tear" during login when your Mac is started in safe mode.

-Safe mode in OS X v10.6 or later also disables File Sharing.
+Safe mode in OS X Snow Leopard v10.6 or later also disables File Sharing.

-If your Mac doesn't have a keyboard available to start in safe mode but you have remote access to it, you can configure the Mac to startup in safe mode using the command line.
+If your Mac doesn't have a keyboard available to start in safe mode, but you have remote access to your Mac, you can configure the Mac to startup in safe mode using the command line.

-- Access the command line by either opening Terminal remotely, or by logging into the computer using SSH.
+- Access the command line by opening Terminal remotely, or logging into the computer using SSH.

 - Use the following Terminal command: